An introduction to $p$-adic $L$-functions: Introduction

-\item[$\bullet$] Finally, in \S\ref{sec:IMC}, we give an \emph{algebraic} construction of the Kubota--Leopoldt $p$-adic $L$-function, as an ideal $[\zeta_p^{\mathrm{alg}}]$ in the Iwasawa algebra.
-This ideal arises from the structure of a Galois module over the Iwasawa algebra; whilst we will not make this explicit, the construction goes through the $p$-adic Selmer group of a certain Galois representation. \end{itemize}
+\item[$\bullet$] In \S\ref{sec:IMC}, we build on Iwasawa's theorem to give an algebraic construction of the Kubota--Leopoldt $p$-adic $L$-function, as an ideal $\zeta_p^{\mathrm{alg}}$ in the Iwasawa algebra.
+This ideal arises from the structure of a Galois module over the Iwasawa algebra.
+We also describe this module in terms of Selmer groups and discuss generalisations of the Main Conjecture. \end{itemize}

 The \emph{Iwasawa Main Conjecture} says this ideal is generated by the analytic/arithmetic Kubota--Leopoldt $p$-adic $L$-function, connecting the analytic, arithmetic and algebraic constructions, and ultimately connecting special complex $L$-values and Selmer groups.
-We state this precisely in \S\ref{sec:IMC}, and prove it in the special case of Vandiver primes.
+We state this precisely in \S\ref{sec:IMC}, and prove it in the special case where $p$ is a Vandiver prime.

-The three constructions we give here have all been generalised to other situations, each spawning a field of study in their own right: \begin{itemize} \item[$\bullet$] The analytic construction is a prototype for constructions of $p$-adic measures interpolating special $L$-values.
-There are very general conjectures in this direction due to Coates--Perrin-Riou and Panchishkin \cite{coatesperrinriou89, coates89, Pan94}.
-Constructions of $p$-adic $L$-functions using modular symbols, the doubling method, or $p$-adic interpolation of Eisenstein classes all fall into this category.

-\item[$\bullet$] Cyclotomic units are the simplest example of an Euler system, and the Coleman map is the prototype for Perrin-Riou's big logarithm maps (see \S\ref{sec:pr log}).
-Via these maps, to any Euler system one can attach an arithmetic $p$-adic $L$-function.
-A relationship between the analytic and arithmetic $p$-adic $L$-functions is typically called an explicit reciprocity law.

-\item[$\bullet$] The algebraic construction leads to a more systematic study of Selmer groups as modules over the Iwasawa algebra.
-It is expected that $p$-adic Selmer groups are torsion modules over a corresponding Iwasawa algebra, giving an algebraic $p$-adic $L$-function (the associated characteristic ideal).
-The Iwasawa Main Conjecture in general says that the algebraic construction agrees with the analytic/arithmetic ones. \end{itemize}

-The primary focus of these notes is the case of $\GL(1)$.
-We sketch the generalisations of the analytic, arithmetic and algebraic theories to $\GL(2)$ (the case of modular forms) in Appendix \ref{sec:modular forms}.